smart-on-fhir/health-cards/ig-source/health-cards-framework.md

 11. Validate `registration` is present as an object
 12. Validate `registration.id_token_signed_response_alg` is an array of algorithms and contains only "ES256K"
 13. Validate `registration.client_uri` is present and store it
-14. Resolve `.well-known/did-configuration` hosted at the URL given in `registration.client_uri`
+14. Resolve `/.well-known/did-configuration.json` hosted on the domain given in `registration.client_uri`
-    a.
-Ask user for permission first?
 15. Validate `kid` corresponds to a known DID for this lab